PI Angela Douglas,

 Researchers supported by this grant contribute to genomics workshops designed to make the tremendous advances in the new field of genomics more widely available to higher education institutions.
 This initiative is funded by NSF (grant NSF IOS-1354743) .

-In 2014-15 and 2015-16, we are running workshops to enrich genomics courses being taught at Corning Community College, NY and Mansfield University of Pennsylvania, in collaboration with Dr. Brenda Gustin (CCC) and Dr Jeanne Kagle (UM).
-Each of five students from each institution are sequencing the genome of a bacterium.
-They spend a first week-long visit to the laboratory of PI-Douglas to prepare the DNA from “their” bacterium for Illumina sequencing and to learn about the underlying principles; and a second visit to learn how to assemble and annotate the reads for “their” bacterium.
-At the end of the academic year, we have The Grand Finale Symposium, where they report on their findings, hear about genomic research at Cornell University and learn how to upload the genome of “their” bacterium to NCBI.
+In 2014-15 and 2015-16, we 0rganized workshops to enrich genomics courses being taught at Corning Community College, NY and Mansfield University of Pennsylvania, in collaboration with Dr. Brenda Gustin (CCC) and Dr Jeanne Kagle (UM).
+Each of five students from each institution sequenced the genome of a bacterium.
+They spent a first week-long visit to the laboratory of PI-Douglas to prepare the DNA from “their” bacterium for Illumina sequencing and to learn about the underlying principles; and a second visit to learn how to assemble and annotate the reads for “their” bacterium.
+At the end of each academic year, we had The Grand Finale Symposium, where the students reported on their findings, heardabout genomic research at Cornell University and learned how to upload the genome of “their” bacterium to NCBI.

 4. Rochester Science Center